 Mount Kilimanjaro represents all earth's climatic types and is the only walkable mountain of the Seven Summits, highest peaks in all seven continents

-One of Tanzania's most under-rated National Parks and a must-see safari spot route from Arusha to Ngorongoro Crater and the Serenget
+One of the most under-rated National Parks and a must-see safari spot route from Arusha to Ngorongoro Crater and the Serengeti

 Mafia Archipelago emphasizes upmarket accommodation, luxury holidays and costly retreats but if you're budget conscious you'll find some great spots

-The big draw to Tanzania's Mahale National Park are the chimps but there's so much more to this remote park in Western from sandy white lakeside beaches
+The big draw to the Mahale National Park are the chimps but there's so much more to this remote park in Western from sandy white lakeside beaches

-Mikumi National Park in southern Tanzania is easily accessed and has prolific numbers of wildlife on open grasslands as well as good numbers of lion
+Mikumi National Park is easily accessed and has prolific numbers of wildlife on open grasslands as well as good numbers of lion

-The Ngorongoro Crater in Tanzania is a collapsed volcano sheltering over 25,000 animals in a steep-sided bowl of abundance and incredible scenery
+The Ngorongoro Crater is a collapsed volcano sheltering over 25,000 animals in a steep-sided bowl of abundance and incredible scenery

 Pemba Island is the lesser visited cousin of Zanzibar with lush, hilly terrain and is full of mystique and tales of voodoo and ancient traditions